kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I probably should have got it seen to, but I know mousse agents are all over everything I do, so I don't.
 - I explain it to myself as a hip injury, and ChatGPT tells me it's a pulled muscle.
 - It isn't.
-- It's a surgical stich popping open - I guess this incision was repeated a few times on the left side, probably through a weird area I have still today on my inner groin which didn't behave like a normal boil or spot.
+- It's a surgical stich popping open - I guess this incision was repeated a few times on the left side, probably through a weird wounded-area I have still today on my inner groin which didn't behave like a normal boil or spot.
-- I suspect this injury is why they moved over to the going in via the right side in 2026.
+- I suspect this injury is why they started going in via the right side in 2026, although in January/February in Dorset, I believe they went in again on the left side because my left ovary ached.

 ## A man tests me for the effects of poisoning